Expert Witness Services

 We welcome instruction from legal representatives and Her Majesty’s Court and Tribunal Service.

-Family court proceedings
+Family court proceedings and therapy

 Often families are impacted by when a family member has committed an offence or there has been victimisation.
 A Psychological assessment can help to understand the risks and problems experienced by individual family members and help consider safe and healthy future.